harness/developer-hub/release-notes/continuous-delivery.md

 ### Fixed issues

-* Fixed a UI issue observed when retrying a pipeline execution: the wrong **Execution Id** was displayed because the UI was evaluating the `sequenceId` based on the root `executionId`.
-With this fix, the **Execution Id** is based on the back-end data for the current pipeline execution.
+* Fixed a UI issue observed where the wrong **Execution Id** was displayed when retrying a pipeline execution.
+The wrong **Execution Id** was displayed because the UI was evaluating the `sequenceId` based on the root `executionId`.
+With this fix, the **Execution Id** is based on the backend data for the current pipeline execution.
 (CDS-78305)

-* Fixed the following issue: when a user re-ran a pipeline execution with a different branch selected, the pipeline would execute with the last branch selected.
+* When users reran a remote pipeline with a new branch selected, the pipeline would execute with the previous branch selected.
 With this fix, the pipeline always runs with the current branch selected in **Run Pipeline**.
 (CDS-77826)

 * The following Node.js v20 images are now available on Docker Hub.
 (CDS-77801)
   - [harnessdev/serverless-preparerollback:3.30.1-1.0.1](https://hub.docker.com/layers/harnessdev/serverless-preparerollback/3.30.1-1.0.1/images/sha256-30994cb1fef9b206babecbe61b10144591db51cddec2e5386a0ab228d542b32f?context=explore)